 - Depomed v.
 Actavis (District of New Jersey and Court of Appeals for the Federal Circuit, 2013-present) (pharmaceuticals: tapentadol/Nucynta®): Lead counsel for Actavis at trial of patent case concerning opioid analgesic.
 Won judgment of non-infringement of Depomed’s last-to-expire patent.
 Case now on appeal to the Federal Circuit.

 - AngleFix and UNC v.
 Wright Medical Technology (Western District of Tennessee and Patent Trial and Appeal Board, 2013-2017) (medical device: bone screws and plates): Lead counsel for Wright Medical in patent litigation concerning bone screws and plates.
-Argued IPR challenge before PTAB against 27 of 39 asserted claims.
-Immediately after oral argument, patent owner disclaimed all of those claims, and PTAB entered judgment in favor of Wright Medical.
-In District Court, won favorable Markman claim construction ruling on remaining claims; won motion to exclude key opinions of plaintiffs’ technical expert; and won summary judgment of non-infringement on 8 of 12 remaining claims.
+Won IPR challenge against 27 of 39 asserted patent claims.
+In District Court, won motion to exclude key opinions of plaintiffs’ technical expert, and won summary judgment of non-infringement on 8 of 12 remaining claims.
 In the wake of those rulings, the plaintiffs agreed to dismiss their case with prejudice, bringing a major four-year litigation to an end.

 - LifeCell v.
 TelaBIO (New Jersey Superior Court, 2015-16) (medical device: extracellular matrix technology): Member of Duane Morris team representing biomedical device start-up company in trade secret litigation.
 Resolved on favorable terms.